 At 12th level, a thug who uses improvised weapons has a critical threat range of 19-20, with a critical multiplier of x3.

 At 20th level, a thug who uses improvised weapons deals his unarmed strike damage + an extra 3d4 points of damage instead of 2d4.

 This ability replaces martial flexibility.

 Shrug It Off (Ex)

 By being seen as unbreakable, a thug can inspire greater levels of terror in his enemies.
 The more punishment he has taken, the more fear he provokes.
-The first time each round the thug adds damage to his Shrug It Off Pool, or takes nonlethal damage from an attack directly, he gains a +2 circumstance bonus to Intimidate checks until the end of his next turn.
+The first time each round the thug takes nonlethal damage, he gains a +2 circumstance bonus to Intimidate checks until the end of his next turn.

 If the amount of nonlethal damage the thug has is equal to 50% his hit point total or more, the circumstance bonus to Intimidate checks increases to +3.
 If it is equal to 75% or more, the circumstance bonus increases to +4.

 When the thug reaches his 5th, 8th, 11th, 14th, 17th, and 20th levels, the circumstance bonus on Intimidate checks increases by 1.